open-ephys/onix-bonsai-onix1-docs/articles/tutorials/spikes.md

 ![/workflows/tutorials/spikes/ephys-data.bonsai workflow](../../workflows/tutorials/spikes/ephys-data.bonsai)
 :::

-Put the relevant operator to stream electrophysiology data from your headstage and select the relevant output members.
+Place the relevant operator to stream electrophysiology data from your headstage and select the relevant output members.
 Because the device on headstage64 that streams electrophysiology data is the Rhd2164 Intan amplifier, we placed the <xref:OpenEphys.Onix1.Rhd2164Data> node onto the workflow.
 Select the relevant members from the data frames that the data operator produces.
 In this example, the relevant members are "AmplifierData" and "Clock".
-To those members, we right-click the `Rhd2164` node, hover over the output option in the context menu, and select it from the list.
+To select those members, right-click the `Rhd2164` node, hover over the output option in the context menu, and select it from the list.

 <!-- placeholder for visual demonstrating the output member selection -->